Clinical Mental Health Counseling Master's Program

 Graduates are often employed by a community mental health agency in outpatient, partial hospitalization, long-term residential, or inpatient settings.
 Graduates may also work in private practice settings, hospitals, and employee assistance programs.
 Potential employment settings and client populations served are very diverse and depend in part on chosen specialization area(s).

 Future employment trends nationally are much higher than average according to the U.S.Bureau of Labor Statistics.
-Ohio is amoung states with the highest employment rates of mental health counselors.
-More information about professional trends can be found at https://www.bls.gov/oes/current/oes211014.htm.
+Ohio is among states with the highest employment rates of mental health counselors.